Asian stocks are mixed as investors assess weakness in the tech sector - ExBulletin

 Asian stocks are mixed as investors assess weakness in the tech sector

-NEW YORK (AP) Wall Street is heading for another winning week on Friday as stocks regain some stability after their plunge the previous day.
+NEW YORK (AP) Wall Street is heading for another winning week as stocks regain some stability after their plunge the previous day.

-The S&P 500 was up 0.3% in afternoon trading and on pace for its eighth winning week in the past 10.
-The Dow Jones Industrial Average rose 85 points, or 0.3%, to 35,312 as of 1:16 p.m.
-EST, and the Nasdaq composite was 0.2% higher a day after falling to its worst loss in more than four months.
+The S&P 500 was up 0.1% late in the session and on track for its eighth winning week in the past 10.
+The Dow Jones Industrial Average rose 44 points, or 0.1%, to 35,270 with less than an hour remaining in trading.
+The Nasdaq composite was 0.2% lower a day after falling to its worst loss in more than four months.

-The earnings season is accelerating and a majority of companies are reporting better than expected results, as is usually the case.
+The earnings season is accelerating and a majority of companies are reporting better than expected results.
+They are, however, doing it a little less than usual, according to FactSet.

-Comerica swung from an initial gain to a 3.4% loss after reporting higher spring earnings and revenue than analysts had expected.
-He also reported a decline in average deposit levels among customers, although he said levels stabilized in the second half of the quarter.
+Comerica fell from an initial gain to a loss of 3.9% after reporting higher earnings and revenue for the spring than analysts expected.
+The regional bank also reported a decline in the average level of customer deposits, although it said levels stabilized in the second half of the quarter.
 Deposits have come under scrutiny since several banks went bankrupt in March after customers suddenly withdrew their money.

 The stock market has generally been in tears this year as the economy defied recession forecasts.
 It is so far fueled by much higher interest rates intended to bring down inflation, and the hope is that it can survive the Federal Reserve’s rate hike campaign.